 Why is employer branding important at all?

-In times of skills shortage and the "war for talent", attention can be drawn to the potential and current workforce by using your Company position as an attractive employer.
+In times of a shortage of skilled workers and the “war for talent”, attention can be drawn to potential and current employees by using your Company position as an attractive employer.
 The clearer you are aware of the strengths of your company and the needs of your target group, the clearer and more distinctive, conversely, in this target group, a picture of your company as an attractive employer.

 This branding gives orientation to both your current and potential employees, strengthens trust, and enhances identification with your organization.
 The consequences are an improved image, increased applicant numbers and an intensified employee retention.
 This method provides you with tools for the design and management of your employer branding and for increasing employer tractability.
 It is particularly suitable for management, top management, personnel managers and human resource managers.

 Successful Employer Branding: The beginning is the analysis

 At the beginning of your employer branding is the analysis of your status quo: You have to find out where your company stands to develop your employer brand.
 This step is necessary in order to derive the concrete brand attributes and the employers' promise.

 It is only at the end of the process that you will be taught how to communicate the employer brand and which instruments you use to anchor it in the company.
 And finally, the end is how you measure the success of your employer branding activities.
 Finally, you will learn how to deal with possible fall knits.
 All the necessary steps at a glance:

 - the employer brand

 - the branding activities